Background Image

 • Aftercare: Aftercare is an essential part of a successful rehab program.
 You’ll attend regular meetings or check-ins and have access to therapy and ongoing counseling as needed.
 Aftercare is designed to set you up for a successful substance-free life after rehab.

-Many people struggle with both mental health issues and substance use, and UnitedHealthcare can help you get treatment for both.2 As many as 50% of people who struggle with substance use also have a mental health diagnosis, which is known as a co-occurring disorder or a dual diagnosis.9 Some of the most common mental health issues that connect with substance use are depression, anxiety, bipolar disorder, attention-deficit/hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), and tramua.9
+Many people struggle with both mental health issues and substance use, and UnitedHealthcare can help you get treatment for both.2 As many as 50% of people who struggle with substance use also have a mental health diagnosis, which is known as a co-occurring disorder or a dual diagnosis.9 Some of the most common mental health issues that connect with substance use are depression, bipolar disorder, anxiety, attention-deficit/hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), and trauma.9

-Finding a rehab that’s within the United Healthcare insurance network can help you pay less out-of-pocket and make the most of your insurance coverage.11 American Addiction Centers (AAC) has rehab facilities around the country that can help you get the treatment you need for substance use disorder and co-occurring disorders.
-Many of these centers are able to work with United Healthcare insurance.
+Finding a rehab that’s within the UnitedHealthcare insurance network can help you pay less out-of-pocket and make the most of your insurance coverage.11 American Addiction Centers (AAC) has rehab facilities around the country that can help you get the treatment you need for substance use disorder and co-occurring disorders.
+Many of these centers can work with UnitedHealthcare insurance.
 Here are a few rehab centers to consider:

-To find more treatment centers within the United Healthcare insurance network, you can check out our rehab directory and filter by “insurance.”
+To find more treatment centers within the UnitedHealthcare insurance network, you can review our rehab directory and filter by “insurance.”
 There are drug rehabs in Florida and throughout the United States that can provide the treatment you need.
 Check out the directory to find a list of facilities and programs.

 Changing your life to be substance-free may be challenging, but it’s incredibly worth it.
 Your health will be better, you’ll be happier and more productive, and you’ll have a much lower chance of having legal problems or losing your life.
 All it takes is making the first step to enter a rehab program.
 We’re here to help.